Artificial Intelligence in Focus: A Comparative Analysis of the BRICS and FOC Declarations on AI Governance

 The BRICS Leaders’ Declaration on Global Governance of Artificial Intelligence has gained prominence in both Brazilian and international media, as it represents a joint position by Global South countries in the ongoing contest over this emerging technology.
 Launched in June 2025, during Brazil’s presidency of the bloc, BRICS now includes more participating countries, reaching a consensus among Brazil, Russia, India, China, South Africa, Saudi Arabia, Egypt, the United Arab Emirates, Ethiopia, Indonesia, and Iran.

-In the same month, the Freedom Online Coalition (FOC)—a group comprising 42 developed and developing countries—also released a declaration on Artificial Intelligence.
-These groups do not share any common members: while BRICS represents a multilateral Global South effort across a broad range of international cooperation issues, FOC focuses specifically on themes related to Internet rights and freedoms.
+In the same month, the Freedom Online Coalition (FOC) — a group comprising 42 developed and developing countries, led by the Netherlands, Germany, France, the United Kingdom, and the United States — also released a declaration on Artificial Intelligence.
+The groups have no common membership, and while the BRICS constitute a multilateral effort from the Global South to address a wide range of international cooperation issues, the FOC focuses on issues related to rights and freedoms on the Internet, with a focus on freedom of expression and freedom of association.

 Though both emphasize the importance of global AI governance within the United Nations (UN), they present different priorities and approaches, some more specific than others, across various topics.
 The most notable difference lies in the FOC’s defense of multistakeholderism.
 While both groups are intergovernmental, the FOC actively promotes civil society participation in AI debates, something Brazil sought to address during its BRICS presidency this year.
 This divergence is also reflected in the central role that human rights play in the FOC declaration, while BRICS prioritizes digital sovereignty and the political and economic empowerment of its member states.